-Filmed on location across Arkansas and eastern Oklahoma, the documentary details the fictional characters and their real life counterparts.
-Many times, one character in the book and movies was actually based on several real life people.
+Filmed on location in Arkansas and eastern Oklahoma, the documentary details the fictional characters and their real-life counterparts.
+Many times, one character in the book and movies was actually based on several real-life people.
 By watching the documentary, viewers will be able to distinguish between what’s true and what’s merely fictionalization.

 “Being able to read a book and then dissect it was very interesting to me,” said Angela Nicholson, producer of “The True, True Grit.”
 “What we wanted to do was use locations to break apart fact and fiction.”

 Nicholson has worked to track down the true story, talking to descendants of real life characters from the book, working with museums, investigating the real life locations and combing through old news clippings.

 Moviegoers are encouraged to come to the movie in costume, either as a character from the novel or in their most elaborate Western clothes.
 There will be a contest for best costume in each category, with a costume parade before the movie and awards after the movie.